Following the last two years of success, Blooming Milford presents…

 Prizes

-Entries will be awarded a first, second and third in each class.
+Entries are awarded a first, second and third in each class.

 Points for places: First place in class – 3 points Second place in class – 2 points Third place in class – 1.
 Best in Show will be awarded to the entrant with the most points overall.

-As last year, rosettes will be given to each first place winner and certificates to the second and third places.
+As in 2024 & 2025, rosettes will be given to each first place winner and certificates to the second and third places.

-In addition, these cups were given out in the 2024 show as follows, and we plan to do the same this year.
+In addition, these cups will be given out in the 2026 show as follows

 - The New Inn Cup for Overall Best in Show